Investigation: Why Are Cells So Small?

 SA / Volume

 3. Compile Data - All of the boxes in the room are different sized.
-Fill out the chart below by collaborating with your classmates.
+Order them in the front of the room, starting with the ones with the smallest surface area/volume ratio.

 4. Summarize: What happens the SA/Volume ratio as the boxes get larger?